Macabre (1958 film): Production

 In July 1957, William Castle formed the production company Susina Associates with Robb White and announced their intention to make five films over the following sixteen months, the first of which would be Macabre.
 Castle mortgaged his Beverly Hills house to finance the film.
 He pitched his insurance policy gimmick to Howard Koch, and interested Koch and Aubrey Schenck enough to invest in the project as well.
 According to Macabre assistant director Paul Wurtzel, Koch helped Castle by letting him use Bel-Air Productions staff and its facilities at American National for cost plus a percentage.

 Sources differ as to how much the film cost to make, putting it anywhere from $80,000 to $150,000 with $90,000 often cited.
 Production occurred from 29 July through 12 August 1957.
 Exteriors were filmed in Chino, California and interior shooting took place at Ziv Studios.
 Castle marketed Macabre to several distributors before Allied Artists picked it up for $125,000.

 Release

 Castle employed a method he called "barnstorming" which involved following the film to different markets and promoting it along the way.
 In addition to the ads touting the $1,000 insurance policy, methods used for Macabre included hiring fake nurses to stand by in the lobby and parking hearses outside theaters.
 Castle arrived at the premiere by emerging from a coffin; at a Minneapolis theater he also sealed himself in a coffin like the kidnapped child of the story.
 The promotions proved successful and Macabre grossed as much as $5 million.
 It made $1 million in its first year.

+Reception

+Writing for Famous Monsters in 1962, Joe Dante included Macabre among his worst horror films list.
+Dante described the film as "admittedly offbeat but tasteless horror tale" that was "too grim for real punch."